ciubotarum/coding-challanges/src/theory.md

 functionality while keeping the class methods signature intact

-### Behavioral Patterns
+### Behavioral Pattern

 Definition:
 * deal with objects collaboration and the assignment of responsibilities between objects
 * interactions or communications between objects

 **Examples:**
+#### theory.examples.Strategy Pattern
-   * Strategy: defines algorithms, encapsulate and make them interchangeable
+* defines algorithms, encapsulate and make them interchangeable
+* the algorithm vary independently from clients that use it

+#### Observer Pattern
+* defines a ne-to-many dependency between objects
+* when one object changes state, all its dependents are notified and updated automatically

+#### Command Pattern
+* encapsulates a request as an object letting you parameterize clients with different requests, queue or log requests, and support undoable operations

 # To do: